GrosTon1/SteamAuthenticationBundle/README.md

 A Symfony4 Bundle that provides authentication via Steam for your application.

 # FORK ALERT
 This is a fork, you can find the original awesome work from Knojector on [his repository](https://github.com/knojector/SteamAuthenticationBundle).
-I removed datas I didn't needed, and removed persisting automatically if user not already in database.
+I removed datas I didn't needed.

 ## Installation & Configuration